Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released on June 30, 2023, Dover Heights had a median income among taxpayers of $83,502 and an average income of $224,406.
-These figures place Dover Heights in the top percentile nationally, compared to Greater Sydney's median income of $60,817 and average income of $83,003.
-Based on Wage Price Index growth of 8.86% from July 1, 2023 to September 2025, current estimates would be approximately $90,900 for median income and $244,288 for average income as of September 2025.
-The 2021 Census revealed that household, family, and personal incomes in Dover Heights rank highly nationally, between the 96th and 99th percentiles.
-Income analysis shows that 48.9% of Dover Heights' population (2,028 individuals) fall within the $4000+ income range, contrasting with the metropolitan region where the $1,500 - 2,999 bracket leads at 30.9%.
-A significant portion of residents, 61.3%, exceed $3,000 weekly in earnings, indicating strong purchasing power within the community.
-Housing accounts for 13.5% of income, and residents rank highly in disposable income, placing Dover Heights in the 99th percentile nationally.
+According to AreaSearch's aggregation of ATO data released for financial year 2023, Dover Heights had a median taxpayer income of $83,502 and an average income of $224,406.
+Nationally, these figures place Dover Heights in the top percentile.
+In Greater Sydney, the median income is $60,817 and the average is $83,003.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $90,900 (median) and $244,288 (average).
+The 2021 Census shows household, family, and personal incomes in Dover Heights rank between the 96th and 99th percentiles nationally.
+Income analysis reveals that 48.9% of Dover Heights' population earns over $4,000 weekly, contrasting with the metropolitan region where the leading income bracket is $1,500 - $2,999 at 30.9%.
+In Dover Heights, 61.3% of residents exceed $3,000 weekly earnings, indicating strong purchasing power.
+Housing accounts for 13.5% of income, and residents rank in the 99th percentile for disposable income.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income